-CM 120 Cosmetology and Appearance Enhancement II
+Cosmetology and Appearance Enhancement II CM 120 3 semester credits

 In this course, students continue to learn and refine techniques in shampooing, treatments, hairstyling, and haircutting; expand their repertoire of cuts and styles; and are introduced to essentials of dyes, color, bleaching, chemical texture services, and other treatments.
 Students will apply demonstrated techniques to a manikin, concentrating on both accuracy and speed.
 Students may be granted limited clinic floor privileges upon reaching 250 cumulative hours of instruction in the program by permission of the Department Chair.
 Prerequisite(s): Matriculation in the Cosmetology program; CM 110, Cosmetology & Appearance Enhancement I.